ansient0/lwotc/README.md

 ## Features

-Here's a headline least of features of this mod
+Here's a headline list of features of this mod

 ### Podless
-* As soon as you get spotted. every enemy in the map activates. enemy count, and XCOM HP and defensive tools are redesigned with that in mind.
+* As soon as you are spotted. every enemy in the map activates.
+Enemy count, XCOM HP, and defensive tools are redesigned with that in mind.

 ### Revamped concealment
-* With some exceptions, Shared concealment now breaks at the start of the 2nd turn.
+* With some exceptions, shared concealment now breaks at the start of the 2nd turn.

-* Phantom got reworked to temporarily concealing yourself as a free action for 1 turn. (with 3 charges)
+* Phantom is reworked to temporarily concealing yourself as a free action for 1 turn. (with 3 charges)

-* Enemy Detection ranges got severely decreased
+* Enemy Detection ranges are severely decreased

 * Shadow is keeping its LWOTC Variant

 ### Grenade Scatter

-* Grenades are overall more powerful, but also more unreliable, and now they can scatter just like rockets.
+* Grenades are overall more powerful, but also more unreliable, and can now scatter just like rockets.
-* The damage falloff is also quite a bit harsher
+* Damage falloff is also quite a bit harsher

 ### Cover
-* Cover Defense got further increased to 40/55 from 30/45 - makes cover a lot more important
+* Cover Defense is further increased to 40/55 from 30/45 - significantly raising the value of cover
 * Base Flanking crit bonus increased to 50% from 40%

 ### Ammo management